s-gregorini003/s-gregorini003/README.md

 ## About Me

-I am a student at Leeds Beckett University, expecting to graduate with distinction in an M.Sc. in Audio Engineering.
+I am an Audio Engineering graduate at Leeds Beckett University.

 My life goals, in short:
 - Do my part in building the best sci-fi future possible.